 What is critical illness cover?

-Critical illness cover is a type of insurance that pays a lump sum of money or an income if the insured person is diagnosed with one of the illnesses that are listed as being covered on the policy.
-The types of conditions that are covered vary between different insurance companies and the policy documents will detail which illnesses are covered and the criteria for making a claim.
+Critical illness cover is a type of insurance that pays out a lump sum of money or an income if the insured person is diagnosed with one of the illnesses that are listed as being covered on the policy.
+The types of conditions that are covered vary between different insurance companies but most cover cancer, heart attack and stroke.
+The policy documents will detail which illnesses are covered and the criteria for making a claim.